roshanlam/Spider/Plugin.md

 ## Plugin Architecture Overview
 The crawler uses a simple plugin system based on two classes:

-**Plugin**: The base class for all plugins.
-It defines the interface (a single process method) that plugins must implement.
+- **Plugin**: The base class for all plugins.
+It defines two asynchronous methods:
+  - `async should_run(url: str, content: str) -> bool`: Determines if the plugin should process the given URL and content.
+By default, it returns `True`, but you can override it to add custom conditions.
+  - `async process(url: str, content: str) -> str`: Processes the content asynchronously and returns the (optionally modified) content.
+This method must be implemented by your plugin.

-**PluginManager**: This class manages and executes registered plugins sequentially on the crawled content.
+- **PluginManager**: This class manages and executes registered plugins sequentially.
+It awaits each plugin’s `should_run` and `process` methods so that plugins run in an asynchronous, non-blocking manner.

 ## How to Create a Custom Plugin
 1. Create a New Module